jeffreykegler/hoonlint/misc/whitespace.md

 moving the `c` to the next line and aligning according to the conventions of this document.
-Our rewritten fragment,
+Our rewritten fragment is as follows:

-which we will call "What if?",
-follows:
+*What if*
 ```
 :^  a  b
   c